Mintbase/Grants-Program/applications/partage-lock.md

 | 3. | Mintbase module: Mintbase wallet | We will integrate the Mintbase wallet into our marketplace, providing a seamless experience for users to pay, store, and view their tokens directly through the Mintbase wallet interface. |
 | 4. | NEAR chain integration | Master Lock devices will leverage the user’s smartphone Bluetooth to authenticate the presence of a valid access token in their Mintbase wallet.
 Locks will open only when a valid token is detected, ensuring secure and efficient access management. |

 **What we completed:** In Milestone 1, completed in one month with a $10,000 budget and a team of three FTE, we successfully integrated Mintbase (NEAR) modules with Master Lock devices.
-This integration involved developing a Partage Lock Smart Contract for minting temporary access tokens as NFTs, with specific start and end dates, and incorporating the Mintbase wallet into our marketplace.
+This integration involved developing a Partage Lock Smart Contract for minting temporary access tokens as NFTs, with specific start and end dates and incorporating the Mintbase wallet into our marketplace.
 The Master Locks now use Bluetooth technology to authenticate valid access tokens from users' Mintbase wallets, ensuring secure and efficient lock management.

 ### Milestone 2 — Building the lock owner dashboard